ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+And yet, ^o has it been always.
+Generation quarrel, no matter with whom—man, woman, or
 after generation have felt as we feel, and their fel- child—or upon what pretence, provocation, or oc-
 lows were meanwhile as active in life as ours are casion whatsoever.
 There is no kind of necessity
 now; and soon did they all pass away, while na- in it, no manner of use in it, and no species or de-